confluentinc/ksql/docs/developer-guide/ksqldb-reference/select-push-query.md

 Push queries can use all available SQL features, which can be useful when prototyping a persistent query or when running ad-hoc queries from the CLI.
 But unlike persistent queries,

 push queries are not shared.
-If multiple clients submit the same push query ksqlDB will compute independent results for each client.
+If multiple clients submit the same push query, ksqlDB computes

+independent results for each client.

 !!! tip